 Latest Voice Access 1.0.1 (beta) APK has been released today and works on all Android 5.0 devices.
 It weighs just 5.34 MB and can be downloaded for free by following the easy steps given below.

-- You will find a “source” link below this post.
-Click on it to go to the download page and download Voice Access APK latest version.
+- Go to the APK Mirror website and download Voice Access APK latest version.

 - After it has been downloaded, open the APK file in your Android device by going to the file manager.